cdouglass/morse-practice/README.md

 # Setup

 Uses the `beep` utility to make sounds, so probably needs Linux.
-Also assumes there's a word list file at a specific location.

 Beep volume is set separately from normal volume in Alsamixer.
 You will probably want to lower it before using this program.